Business Education at Concordia University Chicago

 Although not part of the internship program, in recent years this domestic experience has been enhanced by opportunities in foreign countries.
 Our Marketing department provides an opportunity to engage with companies to develop and evaluate marketing plans as part of the marketing course.
 Recent engagements with Chinese, French and British universities expanded opportunities for overseas study and multicultural experiences.

-The internship program requires applicants to attend workshops as a precondition to an approved internship.
 From the application process through conclusion, the intern student will learn and experience the rigors of modern career responsibilities and the rewards of dedicated effort.
 These experiences include enrollment and successful completion of the course titled BUS-4990 College of Business Internship and may include concentrations in any major or minor.
 Internships may be taken in addition to regular coursework during the academic year or during the summer months.
 Internships may or may not be a paid experience.

 To receive course credit for an internship, a student must develop learning objectives and conduct activities to accomplish those goals.
 The objectives must be approved by the faculty supervisor and the work site supervisor before the student may register for the Internship.
 In general, students must have completed 12 hours toward their majors and have a B average in all major courses.
 No credit is given credit on a retroactive basis.
 The objectives must be approved by the faculty supervisor and the work site supervisor before the student can register for the Internship.
-Application must be made to the Internship Supervisor in accordance with program guidelines.

 - ADP General Education Requirements